-I like to think I've always been learning through photography.
-I got my first camera at six years old from my grandfather, a reporter and lifetime sailor.
+I got my first camera as a six year old from my grandfather, a reporter and lifetime sailor.
 He took me sailing, to see the Orcas in the San Juan Islands.
 After an afternoon spent screaming with delight at the sight of each dorsal fin, I discovered that I had forgotten to put film in the camera.
 Off to a good start.